-As of March 31, 2004 we have outstanding \$195.9, net of discount, 7.75% senior subordinated notes due in February 2008, with interest due semi-annually.
+As of June 30, 2004, we have outstanding \$195.9 million 7.75% senior subordinated notes due in February 2008, with interest due semi-annually.
 The notes also contain default (including cross-default) provisions and covenants restricting many of the same transactions as under our credit facility.
 The indenture which governs our 7.75% senior subordinated notes prohibits incurring additional indebtedness unless our fixed charge coverage ratio is at least 2:1 for the four most recently ended fiscal quarters determined on a proforma basis as if the additional debt had been incurred at the beginning of the period.
 The definition of our fixed charge coverage ratio under the indenture is essentially equivalent to that under our credit agreement.
 If we fail to maintain the required ratio under the indenture, our borrowings are limited to the credit facility, the subordinated indenture, renewals of existing debt that is permitted under the indenture plus an additional \$25.0 million of indebtedness.
 The note also contains default (including cross default) provisions and covenants restricting many of the same transactions as under the credit facility.
 We have not met our covenants under the credit facility and we are currently seeking a waiver of such covenant requirements.
-The cross default provisions under the notes are not triggered until acceleration occurs.
-Our primary lender has not notified us that a default has occurred and we, in light of past practice with the primary lender is remote.
+The cross default provisions under the notes are not triggered until acceleration under the credit facility occurs.
+Our primary lender has not notified us that a default has occurred and we, in light of past practice with the primary lender and current ongoing favorable discussions with the primary lender, believe the possibility of receiving a notice of default under the credit facility from the primary lender is remote.
 Therefore, we believe the likelihood of cross default under the notes as a result of such acceleration is also remote.
-In the event the primary lender is remote.
-Therefore, we believe the likelihood of cross default under the notes as a result of such acceleration is also remote.
-In the event the primary lender is remote.
-Therefore, we believe the likelihood of cross default under the notes as a result of such acceleration is also remote.
-In the event the primary lender does declare us in default and accelerates the credi
+In the event the primary lender does declare us in default and accelerates the credit facility, the balance on the notes will be reclassified as a current liability.